Library

 613K03

-"The Romance of the Three Kingdoms (Part 1 and 2)" was adapted by Luo Guanzhong on the basis of folk legends, relevant storybooks and operas.
+"The Romance of the Three Kingdoms (Part 1 and 2)" was adapted by Luo Guanzhong on the basis of folk legends, related stories and operas.
 By focusing on the political, military, and diplomatic struggles between various feudal ruling groups in the Three Kingdoms era, the author reveals the social turmoil and darkness in the late Eastern Han Dynasty, condemns the tyranny of the feudal rulers, and reflects the suffering of the people and their strong desire to call for a wise king and stability.

 Four Classic Chinese Classics: Collection of Embroidered Figures